 - the Rest service exposes a contract where it specificities input parameters, output structure and error codes.

 - the Rest service maybe can be implemented in a language totally different of the frontend applications or the other Rest services, but they interact by HTTP calls

 Why don’t do the same with the frontend components?

 We’re talking about a fully decoupled pieces in a frontend application.
 These pieces are independent and each of them implement a business capability but there are some scenarios when an action in a business component fires another action in other component.

 Imagine an online shop.
 The catalog could be implemented by a Microfrontend and it manages everything related to show the products to the user.
 When the user click the icon “add to cart”, the Microfrontend implementing the cart capability has to be notified that a product needs to be added to the cart.
 But, maybe others Microfrontend want to be notified too (recent products added, history, etc…)

 The idea is that components should be totally independent, that means that they don’t know which other components are loaded or if they have to call to concrete component when something happens.
-When something (important) happens, an event is sent to the event bus and other components can listen to these events and react to them.
+When something (important) happens, an event is sent and other components can listen to these events and react to them.
 These events contains information about the action performed and the component who has fired it.